 🇬🇧United KingdomBoth — PRINCE2 firstPRINCE2 is mandatory or strongly preferred for public sector, NHS, MOD and government contracts.
 PMP adds significant value in private sector and consultancy.
 Senior PMs should hold both.

 🇩🇪GermanyPMP edgePMP is more widely recognised in German enterprise and tech.
 PRINCE2 has a presence in consulting and UK-headquartered multinationals.
-GPM (German PM society) certification also considered locally.
+GPM certification is also considered locally.

-🇳🇱NetherlandsBoth valuedStrong PRINCE2 tradition (particularly in government and IT projects) alongside high PMP recognition in international firms.
+🇳🇱NetherlandsBoth valuedStrong PRINCE2 tradition in government and IT projects alongside high PMP recognition in international firms.
 Either credential is well received.

 🇦🇪UAE / DubaiBoth — PMP slightly aheadPMP is the primary requirement in multinational and technology firms.
 PRINCE2 is well recognised in UK-connected organisations, construction and government contracts.
-Both are strong credentials in this market.
+I saw this first-hand when working in the UAE.
+Both are strong credentials here.

 🇸🇦Saudi ArabiaBoth — PMP leadsVision 2030 mega-projects frequently specify PMP.
-PRINCE2 is recognised in UK/European contractor organisations.
+PRINCE2 is recognised in UK and European contractor organisations.
 PMP has stronger government and infrastructure project currency.

 🇸🇬SingaporePMPPMP is the primary standard in Singapore's financial services, technology and logistics sectors.
 PRINCE2 has some government and construction recognition but PMP leads clearly.